All Weather Flat Course

 The trip for the marathon is one of the longest distances usually covered in an all-weather race.
 It requires the horses and jockeys to be patient when riding as if they go too fast too quickly the horse will run out of steam before the finish.
 Many horses who take part in all-weather racing aspire to be able to run in the Marathon Championships, however it is only an elite few that have the opportunity to do so due to the high level of competition.

-The field on the day of the Marathon Championships is often so contested that not a single horse or trainer has ever won the race more than once.
+The field on the day of the Marathon Championships is often so contested that not a single horse or trainer had won the race more than once until 2021 when Andrew Balding followed up his 2015 win.
 Admittedly, this contest and the series itself are relatively new additions to the racing calendar but even so, that shows to some degree how competitive this one is.